MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

 ## Part 2: Implement the solution (optional)

-### Task 1: Analyse the current structure of the retention policy
+### Task 1: Analyze the current structure of the retention policy

 In this task, you will familiarize yourself with your company's existing retention policy.
 You will have a look into different retention policies, labels and label policies.
 You will use the Security & Compliance PowerShell module and view the existing policies.
 You will investigate the current set-up and decide whether the existing retention policies are enough for Contoso Ltd. to meet the legal requirements.